UniversalRobots/Universal_Robots_ROS_Driver/ur_controllers/README.md

   to a topic interface.
   * A **scaled_joint_trajectory_controller** that is similar to the *joint_trajectory_controller*,
   but it uses the speed scaling reported by the robot to reduce progress in the trajectory.

+## About this package
+This package contains controllers not being available in the default ROS-Control set.
+They are created to support more features offered by the UR robot family.
+Any of these controllers are example implementations for certain features and are intended to be generalized and merged into the default ROS-Control controller set at some future point.